octobercms/docs/help-console.md

     php artisan plugin:refresh AuthorName.PluginName

+`theme:use` - switch the active theme.
+The following example will switch to the theme in `/themes/rainlab-vanilla`

+    php artisan theme:use rainlab-vanilla

+`theme:list` - list installed themes.
+Use the **-m** option to include popular themes in the Marketplace.

+    php artisan theme:list

+`theme:install` - download and install a theme from the [Marketplace](https://octobercms.com/themes/).
+The following example will install the theme in `/themes/authorname-themename`

+    php artisan theme:install AuthorName.ThemeName

+If you wish to install the theme in a custom directory, simply provide the second argument.
+The following example will download `AuthorName.ThemeName` and install it in `/themes/my-theme`

+    php artisan theme:install AuthorName.ThemeName my-theme

+`theme:delete` - delete a theme.
+The following example will delete the directory `/themes/rainlab-vanilla`

+    php artisan theme:delete rainlab-vanilla

 <a name="scaffolding-commands" class="anchor" href="#scaffolding-commands"></a>
 ## Scaffolding commands

 Use the scaffolding commands to speed up the development process.

+`october:fresh` - removes the demo theme and plugin that ships with October.

+    php artisan october:fresh

 `create:plugin` - generates a plugin folder and basic files for the plugin.
 The parameter specifies the author and plugin name.